learn-co-curriculum/python-p3-migrations-and-alembic/README.md

 sqlalchemy.url = sqlite:///migrations_test.db
 ```

-Next, navigate into `models.py` to start designing our database with SQLAlchemy.
+Next, create and navigate into `models.py` to start designing our database with
+SQLAlchemy:

 ```py
 # models.py